-Hey momma!
+Hey mama!
 I’m guessing you’ve found your way here because you were wondering…does pineapple juice induce labor?
 Or does just plain pineapple induce labor?

 Plenty of people wondering a myriad of things when it comes to this topic.